mpampuch/nextflow-notes/README.md

 }
 ```

-When working on the cloud, Nextflow will also ensure that the bin directory is copied onto the virtual machine running your task in addition to the modification of `$PATH`.
+**Note:** When working on the cloud, this `nxf_container_env` function will be slightly different.
+Nextflow will first also ensure that the `bin` directory is copied onto the virtual machine running your task in addition to the modification of `$PATH`.

 **Note:** Always use a portable shebang line in your bin directory scripts.